Aithos-Research/evals-hackathon/README.md

 ## Aithos Submission to Hackathon

+### Introduction

+Trust in large language models depends on the degree to which their latent value functions coincide with the heterogeneous preferences of human stakeholders.
+Detecting gross misalignment is comparatively easy; the harder problem is diagnosing value drift in grey-zone situations that demand nuanced trade-offs.
+To address this, we evaluate models in realistic, dilemma-driven environments where they must navigate competing objectives – such as legal compliance, customer satisfaction and honesty.

 ### Experiment

 We conducted an experiment in which agents, equipped with a large language model, participated in a real-world-like organization and took on responsibilities, encountering ethical dilemmas that we generated to test their commitment to their internal values.
 Here is one example of such a dilemma for an AI agent named Mila: